unoplatform/uno/doc/articles/features/progressring.md

 # ProgressRing

-There are 2 implementation of the `ProgressRing` control available in Uno:
+There are two implementations of the `ProgressRing` control available in Uno:

 Uno Platform provides two versions of the `ProgressRing` control: